DSLibrary/dslib/README.md

 * 0.9.0 Add QuadTree (Thanks to davegw)
 * 0.10.0 Add n-Tree (Thanks to rp-3)
 * 0.10.1 Add size() method on linkedList (Thanks to David Deriso)
+* 0.10.2 Add Coveralls and Istanbul for Code Coverage (Thanks to Andrew Zey)